 As we travel we can see incredible wildlife - soaring sea and golden eagles, basking sharks, minke and killer whales, porpoises, dolphins, seabirds and seals.

-In addtion, during this eight night cruise aboard Seahorse II you will be accompanied by wildlife guide and host Karen Boswarva.
+In addtion, during this cruise aboard Seahorse II you will be accompanied by wildlife guide and host Karen Boswarva.
 Karen is a PhD student at the local marine laboratory (The Scottish Association for Marine Science, SAMS) researching the use of marine robots for seafloor habitat mapping and monitoring in Marine Protected Areas.
 She is an experienced, local wildlife guide, passionate about the marine and coastal wildlife of the west coast of Scotland.
 An avid SCUBA diver and hiker, she can be most often found up in the mountains or beneath the waves of the Scottish lochs and seas.

 Please note that your voyage is weather dependent.
 Weather doesn't just mean good or bad weather.
 There are many considerations such as tidal gates, wind direction and strength, the strength and direction of currents, overfalls, and fetch.
 Depending upon the weather and nature’s conditions, wildlife viewing varies.